Losant/losant-docs/docs/devices/overview.md

 ![Connection Log](/images/devices/connection-log.png "Connection Log")

 Whenever a device is disconnected the log will contain the reason and the number of messages sent and received during the connected period.
-Typically messages sent correspond to state updates and message received correspond to commands.
+Typically messages sent correspond to [state updates](/devices/state/) and messages received correspond to [commands](/devices/commands/).
+The list will automatically update as new connection events come in.

 ### Debugging